 What is the impact if this change is made?

-This modification is as a consequence of the GC0156 Facilitating the Implementation of the Electricity System Restoration Standard and as such will impact Transmission Owners including future Offshore Transmission Network (existing OFTOs are exempt from retrospective GSR032 changes).
-Modification of SQSS with inclusion of restoration requirements.
+This modification is as a consequence of the GC0156 Facilitating the Implementation of the Electricity System Restoration Standard and as such will impact Transmission Owners including future Offshore Transmission Owners (existing OFTOs are exempt from retrospective GSR032 changes and corresponding CM089/PM0128 changes which are being implemented into the STC).

 Interactions